privcount/privcount/doc/CounterDefinitions.markdown

 SingleHop onion service circuits are labelled as Tor2Web or SingleOnion.
 MultiHop onion service circuits don't have special names.

+### RelayOnAddress

+An IP address can have clients (unauthenticated links) and relays (authenticated links) on it.

+EntryRelayOnAddressConnectionCount counts connections from clients that share an address with relays.

+EntryNoRelayOnAddressConnectionCount counts connections from clients that don't share an address with relays.

 ### Active/Inactive

 An Active Circuit is being used by a Tor client.
 Circuit Activity is only